How to Declutter Your Home For Good

 The “Forty Hanger Rule”

-In a similar way, the “Forty Hanger Rule” can transform your closet into a thing of beauty rather than a heap of clothing.
-Buy 40 good-quality hangers (try this amazing hack for keeping slippery clothes on the hanger and off the closet floor) and choose 40 items of clothing you know you’ll wear.
+In a similar way, the “Forty Hanger Rule” can transform your closet from a heap of clothing into a thing of beauty.
+Buy 40 good-quality hangers and choose 40 items of clothing you know you’ll wear.
 If you want to buy a new item, you’ll have to ditch another, which might help you avoid those impulse buys when the sales are in full swing.
 You could combine this approach with Courtney Carver’s Project 333, and challenge yourself to wear only 33 items of clothing for three months.
+Here are four easy steps to declutter your closet.

 Give Away Every Day